wofsauge/IsaacDocs/docs/EntityPlayer.md

 Fully charges the active item.
 Returns true if the item was fully charged, false otherwise.
 If player has battery it will first try to fill first charge slot, then the battery slot.

 **Force**: If set, items will always be charged even if they normally cannot be recharged by batteries

+???- info "ActiveSlot"
+    Setting the ActiveSlot argument to `-1` will recharge items in all slots.

 ___
 ### Get·Active·Charge () {: aria-label='Functions' }
 [ ](#){: .rep .tooltip .badge }